cappuu02/Cybersecurity-Sapienza/Distributed System/6) Ordered Communications.md

 >BEWARE!!
 Total order is orthogonal with respect to FIFO and Causal Order.

-otal order would accept indeed a computation in which a process pi sends n messages to a group, and each of the processes of the group delivers such messages in the reverse order of their sending.
+Total order would accept indeed a computation in which a process $p_i$ sends $n$ messages to a group, and each of the processes of the group delivers such messages in the reverse order of their sending.

 The computation is totally ordered but it is not FIFO.